Legal Marriage in Minnesota

 In 2013, the statutory definition of marriage was changed to permit marriages by same-sex individuals.
 In doing so, the legislature removed the prohibition on same-sex marriages.
 It also required that statutory use of terms like husband, wife and other such terms take a gender-neutral meaning.
 This statutory change gave the privileges and also the responsibilities and duties of a civil marriage to same–sex married couples.
 The change also gave recognition to same-sex marriages validly entered into in other states.
 There is some lingering case law that upholds the prior statutory prohibitions on same-sex marriage.

-Who Can Perform a Marriage?
+Who Can Perform a Marriage in Minnesota?

 Marriages have to solemnized by persons who have authority to so do: be 21 years old, and hold a position legally licensed to perform marriages.
 This includes judges, clerks or administrators of court, or licensed or ordained minister.
 The person performing the marriage must be satisfied that there is no legal impediment to the marriage, such as lack of capacity or it being a void marriage.
 The persons being married must declare in the presence of the person solemnizing the marriage and two witnesses that they take each other as husband, wife or spouse.
 They must also meet the requirements of certain religious groups who have different practices.
 The 2013 same-sex marriage amendments authorize religious organizations to refuse to solemnize same-sex marriages and there is no fine or penalty for refusing or failing to perform a same-sex marriage.